Benyamin (writer): Goat Days (2008)

-Goat Days (Aadujeevitham), his most famous novel, portrays the life of an Indian labourer in Saudi Arabia.
+Goat Days (Aadujeevitham), his most famous novel, portrays the life of Najeeb, an Indian labourer and how he survives the hardships and tortures in Saudi Arabia.
 It is used as a textbook at Kerala University, Calicut University, Bharathiar University, Pondicherry University and 10th standard for Kerala State syllabus.
+It was a magnum opus and a turning point work of Bennyamin in his writing career.
+The Goat Life is a film adaptation of this novel directed by Blessy.